Grant Applications must provide services within the following counties and cities:

 Alleghany, Amherst, Bath, Bedford, Bland, Botetourt, Bristol, Buchanan, Buena Vista, Campbell, Carroll, Covington, Craig, Danville, Dickenson, Floyd, Franklin, Galax, Giles, Grayson, Henry, Lee, Lexington, Lynchburg, Martinsville, Montgomery, Norton, Patrick, Pittsylvania, Pulaski, Radford, Roanoke, Roanoke City, Rockbridge, Russell, Salem, Scott, Smyth, Tazewell, Washington, Wise and Wythe

-Evidence-based projects that provide low- or no-cost screening and/or diagnostic services through programs such as mobile mammography and/or co-pay and deductible assistance for individuals residing in the 42 city/county service area.
+Evidence-based projects that provide low- or no-cost screening and/or diagnostic services for individuals residing in the 42 city/county service area.

-- Uninsured with an income below 250 percent of the federal poverty line; or
+- Have an income below 250 percent of the federal poverty line; and

 - Forty years or older OR if under 40, must be symptomatic or have a referral from a physician indicating a need for screening services (i.e. strong family history, high risk, etc.)

-Projects that provide evidence-based patient navigation particularly for rural and black women that reside in the 42 city and county service area.
+Projects that provide evidence-based patient navigation for specifically high-risk groups of black women, low-income women, uninsured/underinsured women, and patients with low health literacy that reside in the 42 city and county service area.
 Patient navigation must follow the individual from abnormal screening to diagnostic resolution and through treatment, if necessary.

-- Projects that provide transportation assistance through shuttle, taxi, or other direct service.
+o Projects that provide transportation assistance through shuttle, taxi, or other